Skip to content

 • the network_mode has to be set to bridge in order to work with the Nginx proxy

-Also a sample database is loaded in the uwsgi-entrypoint.sh script (from the docker/ci/ci.sql file).
+A sample database is also loaded in the uwsgi-entrypoint.sh script (from the docker/ci/ci.sql file).

 #!/bin/bash